Master of Architecture

 Track 1:

 This admission track is designed to work in conjunction with our existing 4-year undergraduate BS degree in Architectural Engineering.
-The combined BS-AREN/M. Arch program has a total expected residency of 5 years, which is on a par with traditional accredited undergraduate programs in architecture but offers the unique benefit of dual accreditation (see accreditation information below).
+The combined BS-AREN/M. Arch program has a total expected residency of 5 years, which is on a par with traditional accredited undergraduate programs in architecture but offers the unique benefit of dual accreditation (see NAAB and ABET accreditation information).
 Upon graduation, you can decide to become a registered architect or engineer, or both, depending on your career goals and aspirations.
 WPI is the only institution in the US offering such integrated 5-year program.
 Admission to the M. Arch program is decided by the program committee during your 3rd year of the undergraduate program.

 M. Arch Course Requirements